Reach Millennials by Committing To A Charitable Cause.

-Their label with Paul Newman and an “All Profits to Charity” slogan, a pledge that has generated $485 million for charity since 1982, seemed to not resonate with younger audiences, Bruce Bruemmer, vice president of marketing for Newman’s Own told the New York Times.
+Their label with an image of Paul Newman and the slogan “All Profits to Charity”, a pledge that has generated over $485 million for charity since 1982, did not seem to resonate with younger audiences, Bruce Bruemmer, vice president of marketing for Newman’s Own told the New York Times.

-Bruemmers comment reflects a larger frustration among advertisers who have failed to capture the attention of the millennial generation.
+Bruemmer’s comment reflects a larger frustration among advertisers who have failed to capture the attention of the millennial generation.
 This issue raises the question, do millennials not care about charity?
-Or are they just having problems recognizing and old actor’s name and associating it with the philanthropy?
+Or are they just having problems recognizing an old actor’s name and associating it with the philanthropy?